-Walker Art Center is the most famous of the Twin Cities' Art Museums.
-It's the one visitors from out of the country make a point to visit.
+Internationally famous, Walker Art Center is the Twin Cities' art museum visitors from out of the country make a point to visit.
+But, it is also a great place to visit as a family.
+With special activities geared toward kids and Free First Saturdays, it is a great way to introduce children to contemporary art.
 Located across from Loring Park where Lyndale and Hennepin merge, it can be difficult to get to at times and difficult to find free parking (although the lot is not outrageously priced).

 "No, that's art," came his reply.